cyberflamingo/exobrain/http-security.md

 redirects and form submissions to different origins are typically allowed.

-Same-origin policy is a great layer of security but may cause problem for developpers with a legitimate need for cross-origin requests.
+Same-origin policy is a great layer of security but may cause problem for developers with a legitimate need for cross-origin requests.
 This problem can be dealt with user *CORS** for **C**ross-**O**rigin **R**essource **S**haring.